guilindner/VortexFitting/docs/methodology.rst

 ------------------------------

-Using the peak of maximum swirling strength or identifying the places where the Q or $\Delta$ criterion are higher than 0 gives us a rough estimation of a possible vortex and its center.
+Using the peak of maximum swirling strength or identifying the places where the Q or :math:`\Delta` criterion are higher than 0 gives us a rough estimation of a possible vortex and its center.
 But even using a threshold on these methods, the presence of a real vortex is not always true.
 To improve this detection we use a Lamb-Oseen vortex model to be fitted on top of the actual detected peak to check if it is